levantamdhcn/aws-workshop/content/2-Prerequiste/2.4-createec2/2.4.2-createpublicsubnet/_index.md

 ![VPC](/images/2.prerequisite/017-creatertb.png)

-16. Check that the route table information has been associated with **Lab Public Subnet** and the internet route information has been pointed to the Internet Gateway as shown below.
+16. Check that the route table information has been associated with **Public Subnet** and the internet route information has been pointed to the Internet Gateway as shown below.

 ![VPC](/images/2.prerequisite/018-creatertb.png)